 If your relationship is a long and happy one, you may never need to think about the financial implications of a relationship breakdown but if the unforeseen happens, separating your assets is likely to be costly, stressful and time-consuming.
 A prenuptial or postnuptial or civil partnership registration agreement can alleviate potential complications in such an eventuality.

 What is a prenuptial agreement?

-This is an agreement between you as a couple before your marriage or civil partnership.
+A prenuptial agreement is an agreement between you as a couple before your marriage or civil partnership.
 It sets out how your assets will be treated in the event of divorce or dissolution.

 What is a postnuptial agreement?

-This is where the agreement is made during your marriage or civil partnership.
+A postnuptial agreement is where the agreement is made during your marriage or civil partnership.